jundalisay/superblist/content/en/research/xenophon/polity/part-2/section-13.md

  (6) These are the {diabateria}, so often mentioned in the "Hellenica." -->

-Invariably when he offers sacrifice the king begins the work in the gloaming ere the day has broken, being minded to anticipate the goodwill of the god.
+Invariably, when he offers sacrifice the king begins the work in the gloaming ere the day has broken, being minded to anticipate the goodwill of the god.

 And round about the place of sacrifice are present the polemarchs and captains, the lieutenants and sub-lieutenants, with the commandants of the baggage train, and any general of the states (7) who may care to assist.